View All

 Blockchain has emerged as a key issue in debates on secure voting.
 Although electronic voting solves most of the difficulties associated with old manual voting, issues such as voter privacy, voter fraud, and the high cost of legacy digital voting technologies remain key concerns.

 Through smart contracts and encryption, blockchain can make voting safer, more transparent, and more private for voters.
-Blockchain can fulfill these goals, as well as allow customization of the voting process through the use of multiple types of ballots and logic-based voting.
+This is one area where blockchain and its applications can fulfill these goals, as well as allow customization of the voting process through the use of multiple types of ballots and logic-based voting.
 It is used in university-scaled elections.

 Apply For Upgrad’s Software Courses